hariharanrav/Module4_ResearchMethods/README.md

 - Scatter plot, box plot and bar plot
 - Notebook : https://github.com/hariharanrav/Module4_ResearchMethods/blob/master/AnalyzeUnionBudget.ipynb

-### Hypothesis 1 : Is the production of food grains increasing over years?
+### Hypothesis 1 : Is their correlation between food grain production over two years across different states?
 -  By scatter plotting total production of season 2016-2017 against 2017-2018, the above hypothesis can be verified.
 -  Expected positive correlation with slope tilting towards y-axis demonstrating increase in produce over years.
 ### Scatter plot
-- Inference 1 : Trend over years is largely increasing, as seen below
+- Inferences : Trend over years is largely increasing, as seen below
 - Few states have increase production more compared to other states, which means they will deviate from the trend more.
 E.g. TamilNadu
 - Few states have decreased capacity and they fall below the trend
 <img src="https://github.com/hariharanrav/Module4_ResearchMethods/blob/master/ScatterPlot.png" width="600" height="600">

+### Hypothesis 2 : Is the food grain production increasing over the years?
+### Box plot
+- By box plotting production values across two seasons, one understand how distribution is evolving
+- As the plot below shows, the min, mean and maximum have shifted from 2016-2017 to 2017-2018.
+Hence there is a clear uptrend in production